 Where Do Cockroaches Hide

-Not only do roaches hide in furniture, they will even lay their eggs in it.
+- Furniture.
+Not only do roaches hide in furniture, but they will also even lay their eggs in it.
 This makes it a high risk to consider when thinking how to avoid cockroaches when moving.
 Apart from couches and fabrics, they lay their egg cases (yellow and whitish in colour) on tables, table legs and chairs made of plastic and wood as well.

+- Ovens and Microwaves.
 We are sorry to report that cockroaches can get into ovens and microwaves.
-What’s more, these are some of their favourite hiding spots, because they offer warmth, water and isolation.
+What’s more, these are some of their favourite hiding spots because they offer warmth, water and isolation.

+- Cardboard and Paper.
 Now, this is a big one.
-Cardboard boxes and stacks of paper are the perfect place for cockroaches to hide in.
+Cardboard boxes and stacks of paper are the perfect places for cockroaches to hide in.
 They love everything about it – the texture, the smell, even the taste.
-You need to be very careful when moving piles of magazines, newspapers or documents, in order to avoid cockroaches.
+You need to be very careful when moving piles of magazines, newspapers or documents in order to avoid cockroaches.

-The list goes on to include brooms, mops, picture and mirror frames, book cases.
-A favourite question for cockroach-victims to ask is “Do cockroaches hide in clothes?“.
-The truth is roaches love to hide in closets so your clothes should be on the list of things you need to check well before packing.
+The list goes on to include brooms, mops, picture and mirror frames, and bookcases.
+A favourite question for cockroach victims to ask is “Do cockroaches hide in clothes?“.
+The truth is roaches love to hide in closets, so your clothes should be on the list of things you need to check well before packing.

 How to Avoid Cockroaches When Moving

 To avoid bringing cockroaches to your new home, not only should you not grant them access to enter, but also not give them a reason to.
-“Bombing” your current place of residence will have the exact opposite effect of what you’d expect.
-You may hope that it will limit the existing infestation, but instead it will only cause the surviving cockroaches to scatter to new places.
+You may hope that it will limit the existing infestation, but instead, it will only cause the surviving cockroaches to scatter to new places.
+If you bring cockroaches to a new property, that will make you responsible for the pest control when renting.
 Quite possibly places you didn’t even have them before!

 When moving out of a cockroach-infested property, plastic is your best friend.
 Pack every kitchen appliance in its own clear plastic bag and put all your belongings in sealed plastic bins with lids.
 Your computer and all electronics need to go in plastic bags as well.
 The idea is to seal the infestation as much as possible and not let it spread through to your other items.

+- Heat-infested appliances.
+Just leave them in the sun for a day, wrapped in black plastic bags.
 Cockroaches die at 50°C (125°F) so for extra security, you could use the sun to your advantage.
-Leave small appliances in black plastic bags in the hot sun for a day or two, if you have doubts about them.
+Leave small appliances in black plastic bags in the hot sun for a day or two if you have doubts about them.